MEDICAID FRAUD SERIES — POST 4 OF 4

-We have 1.8 million providers, cleaned labels from the List of Excluded Individuals and Entities (LEIE) and state exclusion lists, and billing features from 84 months of Medicaid claims.
-The standard next step is to train a supervised classifier: give the model examples of excluded and non-excluded providers, let it learn which billing features distinguish them, and rank everyone by predicted probability of fraud.
+We have 1.8 million providers, cleaned labels, and billing features from 84 months of claims.
+The natural next step is a supervised classifier: give the model examples of excluded and non-excluded providers, let it learn which billing features distinguish them, and see how well it ranks everyone.
+But before jumping in, it helps to be clear about what a classifier can and cannot do with the data we have, given everything from the first three posts (1, 2, 3).

 What Published Studies Achieve